syncfusion-content/blazor-docs/blazor/toast/accessibility.md

 ---
 layout: post
 title: Accessibility in Blazor Toast Component | Syncfusion
-description: Checkout and learn here all about Accessibility in Syncfusion Blazor Toast component and much more details.
+description: Checkout and learn here all about accessibility in Syncfusion Blazor Toast component and much more details.
 platform: Blazor
 control: Toast
 documentation: ug